 Before you recommend counseling, however, it’s important to be aware of the signs to look for to ensure that your employee isn’t caught off guard by the conversation.
 Physical illnesses have visible symptoms, as do mental health disorders, and a sudden change in behavior is the best indicator that someone isn’t well.
 A staff member experiencing a personal crisis may exhibit any of the following negative behaviors:

 Increased irritability — they may be more argumentative or likely to complain about minor offenses

 Disorganization, especially from someone previously well-organized

 Disappearing throughout the workday

-EAP benefits such as employee counseling services can effectively treat workers dealing with mental health concerns.
+EAP benefits such as employee counseling services can effectively help staff members dealing with mental health concerns.
 Instead of depending on harsh disciplinary measures, issues are addressed and resolved through therapy sessions that focus on restoring and strengthening your employee’s emotional health.
 By addressing the root cause of negative workplace behavior, you help your employees improve their quality of life at work and at home.